UK invoice checklist for service businesses

 Sole trader or limited company?

-The business details on your invoice should match how your business is legally set up.
+The business details on your invoice should match how your business is set up.

-If you invoice as a sole trader, include your own name and business name, if you use one.
+If you invoice as a sole trader, include your own name and any business name you use.

-- Your own name and business name, if you use one
+- Your name and business name, if you use one

-- Address where legal documents can be delivered if you use a business name
+- Address for legal documents if you use a business name

 - Contact details for invoice questions

-If you invoice through a limited company, use the registered company name and company details that identify the legal entity.
+If you invoice through a limited company, use the registered company name and details.

 - Registered company name